maialsh/ORCA/README_STREAMLIT_FRONTEND.md

-# BinSleuth Streamlit Frontend
+# ORCA Streamlit Frontend

-A comprehensive web interface for the BinSleuth binary analysis platform, providing an intuitive dashboard for uploading, analyzing, and exploring binary files with advanced AI-powered insights.
+A comprehensive web interface for the ORCA binary analysis platform, providing an intuitive dashboard for uploading, analyzing, and exploring binary files with advanced AI-powered insights.

 ## Features